 Child care subsidies are funded by the federal Child Care and Development Fund (CCDF) and by state general funds.
-Maryland's subsidy spending peaked in FY 2003 at \$134.6 million, but after a number of difficult budget years, the allocation for the CCSP now stands at \$124.8 million for FY 2020, with approximately \$81.3 million from CCDF and \$43.5 million from State General Funds.
+Maryland's subsidy allocation for the CCSP now stands at \$139.8 million for FY 2021 (up from \$124.8 million for FY 2020) with approximately \$96.3 million from CCDF and \$43.5 million from State General Funds.
 Additional federal funding in prior years included \$24 million in American Recovery and Reinvestment Act (ARRA) funds available in FY 2009 and FY 2010, and annual transfers of funds from Temporary Assistance to Needy Families (TANF), which have not occurred since 2011.

-With the budget's release in mid-January 2018, the Administration highlighted an \$11.5 million allocation within the CCSP.
+With the FY 2019's budget's release in mid-January 2018, the Administration highlighted an \$11.5 million allocation within the CCSP.
 The "new" investment (with recycled funding, it turns out) targeted two laudable goals: eliminating the CCSP wait list, in effect since 2011 and numbering more than 4,300 children in late 2017; and increasing the State's abysmally low subsidy rates by 8 percent.
 These welcome albeit long-overdue measures began to address the glaring deficiencies in this chronically underfunded program.